-We care about your privacy, just like we care about our own privacy.
-So on this page, we’re going to explain how things work on The Hidden Things, and how that affects your privacy.
+I care about your privacy, just like I care about my own privacy.
+So on this page, I’m going to explain how things work on The Hidden Things, and how that affects your privacy.

-Our server is hosted by a German company, and is physically located in a German data processing center.
-We have closed a data processing contract with the hosting provider according to German law, Art.
+My server is hosted by a German company, and is physically located in a German data processing center.
+I have closed a data processing contract with the hosting provider according to German law, Art.
 28 DSGVO.

 What is personal data?

 In simple terms: Personal data is information which is tied to your identity, i.e. to you as a person.
 This includes e.g. your real name, your address or your phone number.

 Thus, non-personal data is all data which can not directly be connected with your identity.
 This includes statistical data like the most viewed articles on this site, or the number of visitors.

 You can use a lot of stuff on The Hidden Things without me learning who you are.
 (Read on to learn which personal data might still be processed, though, and why.)

 On the other hand, some things can only be used if you give me access to some of your personal data.